 CSRM and ER measures were developed and evaluated through several iterations of screening and assembled into alternatives to address specific needs for the Texas coast.
 This REP will only describe the Recommended Plan and cost.
-The recommended plan consists of three components (these could not be evaluated as separable elements, because the Bolivar Roads Gate System is dependent upon stabilized barrier islands); one addresses storm surge in the upper Texas coast, the second addresses erosion in the lower Texas coast, and the third is an ecosystem restoration plan for areas along the coast.
+The recommended plan consists of three groups (these could not be evaluated as separable elements, because the Bolivar Roads Gate System is dependent upon stabilized barrier islands);one addresses storm surge in the upper Texas coast, the second addresses erosion in the lower Texas coast, and the third is an ecosystem restoration plan for areas along the coast.

-The first component is located in the upper Texas coast and is a combination of beach and dune CSRM features along the seaward portion of west Galveston Island and Bolivar Peninsula, resiliency features to the existing seawall, a storm surge gate crossing the Houston Ship Channel entrance and a ring levee protecting the city of Galveston.
-Additional features include breakwaters at the west end of the Galveston Ship Channel and induced damage mitigation measures consisting of voluntarily elevating homes combined with residential buy outs south of the proposed breakwaters.
-Nonstructural measures are proposed for areas along west side of Galveston bay shoreline north of the Texas City levees due to wind driven storm surges.
+The first group is located located in the upper Texas coast and is a combination of beach and dune CSRM features along the seaward portion of west Galveston Island and Bolivar Peninsula, resiliency features to the existing seawall, a storm surge gate system crossing bolivar Roads and a ring levee protecting the city of Galveston.
+Additional features at include offshore breakwaters north of Harborside Drive and and induced damage mitigation measures consisting of and potential residential buy outs within the Channelview neighborhood.
+Nonstructural measures are also proposed for areas along west side of Galveston bay shoreline north of the Texas City levees due to wind driven storm surges.

-The second component for the lower Texas coast consists of beach nourishment and sediment management located in South Padre Island.
+The second group for the lower Texas coast consists of beach nourishment and sediment management located in South Padre Island.

-The third component is the ER features and includes gulf shoreline restoration (beach and dune restoration, nearshore breakwaters), Gulf Intracoastal Waterway (GIWW) erosion protection, marsh restoration, oyster reef restoration/creation, and salinity/water control structures.
+The third group is the ER features and includes gulf shoreline restoration (beach and dune restoration, nearshore breakwaters), Gulf Intracoastal Waterway (GIWW) erosion protection, marsh restoration, and oyster reef restoration/creation.

-A brief description of all three components are described below in the following order:
+A brief description of all three groups are described below in the following order:

-Component one: Section 2.1.1.1 Galveston Bay Surge Barrier System Component two: Section 2.1.1.2 South Padre Island Beach Nourishment and Sediment Management Component three: Section 2.1.1.3 Ecosystem Restoration Measures
+Group one: Section 4.1.1.1 Galveston Bay Surge Barrier System Group two: Section 4.1.1.2 South Padre Island Beach Nourishment and Sediment Management Group three: Section 4.1.1.3 Ecosystem Restoration Measures